Lidl Unihockey Prime League (men's floorball)

 The most successful team in the league, with 13 titles, the most recent in 2023, is SV Wiler-Ersigen.
-In the last 2024–25 season, the team Zug United won the championship for the second time.
+In the last 2025–26 season, the team HC Rychenberg Winterthur won the championship for the first time.

 History

 Since its founding, the league was known as National League A (NLA).
 Between the 2007–08 and 2012–13 seasons, it was renamed Swiss Mobiliar League (SML) due to sponsorship, before reverting to NLA.
 The league adopted its current name in the 2022–23 season following a new sponsorship agreement.